wasmerio/old-docs.wasmer.io/integrations/js/reference-api/wasmer-wasm-terminal.md

 `wasmTerminal.runCommand(commandString: string)`: void

-Runs the supplied string as if it had been entered as a command, typed into the WASM terminal.
+Runs the supplied string as if it had been entered as a command, typed into the Wasm terminal.

 ## fetchCommandFromWAPM